Community foundations and community—changing definitions and expanding concepts

 Reflection 3.
 Creating space and opportunity are often two different things

-Both community foundations of identity and faith are often created out of a need to be seen within the field of philanthropy.
+Both foundations of identity and faith are often created out of a need to be seen within the field of philanthropy.
 Historically, community foundation donors, directors, and executives have often been white, utilized a very western model of philanthropy, and focused on individualized giving for collective impact.
 Although more traditional community foundations may create space for giving, they also need to consider how they are creating opportunities for all individuals in a community to give.
 In some cultures, giving is highly collective for collective impact, whereas in others, giving takes place at a hyperlocal level.
 Neighborhood funds could be an option in both cases.
-Furthermore, the endowment model of community foundations may deter individuals from giving when the problem they seek to address is a concern today, rather than one in the far or distant future.
+Furthermore, the endowment model of foundations may deter individuals from giving when the problem they seek to address is a concern today, rather than one in the far or distant future.

 Reflection 4.
 Community philanthropy is now a competitive market

 This concluding reflection is likely all too familiar for those working within the community philanthropy space.
-Historically, community foundations were the one-stop shop for philanthropy.
-As time has gone on, however, an increasing number of nonprofit organizations and for-profit companies have begun to serve donors in various capacities similar to those offered by community foundations.
+Historically, these foundations were the one-stop shop for philanthropy.
+As time has gone on, however, an increasing number of nonprofit organizations and for-profit companies have begun to serve donors in various capacities similar to those offered by these foundations.
 Therefore, community foundations of all types must question the relevance of their work, because funds can now be placed elsewhere.

 Community Foundation Atlas.
 (2014).
 “Dimensions of the field: An in-depth analysis of the community foundation movement.”